ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/28_Electronics Safety and Security/281000 Access Control.md

 tags: ['Facility', 'Services', 'Electronics', 'Safety', 'Security', 'Access', 'Control']
 ---

-1. Copyright 2002 and 2005 (R 06/03), The American Institute of Architects (AIA)
-1. Verify that Section titles referenced in this Section are correct for this Project's Specifications; Section titles may have changed.

 ## General

 1. RELATED DOCUMENTS
    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.
 1. SUMMARY
    1. This Section includes:
       1.
    1. Provide a complete closed-circuit television (CCTV) system including, but not limited to, color cameras, software, programming, cabling and accessories as specified and indicated.
 System shall be connected to and integrated into existing system.
 Contractor shall verify existing system interface requirements, capacities, etc. and provide all necessary hardware and software required for a complete functional system.
 Final connections to existing system and programming shall be by Owner.